rcurty/data-literacy-git/_episodes/01-basics.md

 > {: .solution}
 {: .challenge}

-> ## *Data Literacy Tips*
+> ## *Data Moment*
 >
 > **Data Management: File naming**
 >
 > Adopting a File Naming Convention (FNC) is extremely important to better manage your project data.
 It offers a framework for naming your files in a way that describes what they contain and how they relate to other files.
-Developing an FNC is done through identifying the key elements of the project and the important differences and commonalities between your files.
-We recommend you following this [dos and dont's](https://www.library.ucsb.edu/sites/default/files/dls-n01-2021-filenaming.pdf) while planning it.
+Developing an FNC is done by identifying the key elements of the project and the important differences and commonalities between your files.
+We recommend you follow these dos and dont’s for file naming while planning your FNC.
 > {: .source}
 {: .callout}